Sen. John McCain Diagnosed With Brain Cancer, Hospital Says

 A statement from McCain's office says he is "in good spirits as he continues to recover at home with his family in Arizona."

-His daughter, Meghan McCain, tweeted that her family members have "endured the shock of the news," adding:
+His daughter Meghan tweeted that her family members have "endured the shock of the news," adding:

 "It won't surprise you to learn that in all this, the one of us who is most confident and calm is my father.
 He is the toughest person I know.
 The cruelest enemy could not break him.
 The aggressions of political life could not bend him.
 So he is meeting this challenge as he has every other.
 Cancer may afflict him in many ways: But it will not make him surrender.
 Nothing ever has."